dclong/blog/misc/content/2015-05-19-ipython-tips.markdown

         which is determined in the order below.
         - Use the directory specified by the environment variable `IPYTHONDIR`.
         - Default to `~/.ipython`.

+    If you want to define the environment variable `IPYTHONDIR` manually, it is better to export it as `$HOME/.ipython/` rather than leave it blank (which causes IPython to use the current directory as the configuration directory in rare buggy situations).

 ### Create a Profile for IPython